hardaker/bashparse/README.md

 ## Dependencies

-    This package only depends on bashlex
+This package only depends on [bashlex](https://pypi.org/project/bashlex/).

 ## Usage